 - Pour the butter mixture into the dry ingredients and stir together by hand

-- Using the back of a metal spoon, gently press the crunchie mixture into a greased or lines baking tray (aprox 30cm x 20cm or similar depending on how thick you like the crunchies)
+- Using the back of a metal spoon, gently press the crunchie mixture into a greased or lined baking tray (aprox 30cm x 20cm or similar depending on how thick you like the crunchies)

 - Bake for 15 minutes at 180 C, then turn the oven down to 160 C and bake for a further 10 minutes until golden brown